Extended Outages Expected Following Severe Ice Storm

 During widespread outages, crews follow a prioritized restoration process designed to restore power to the greatest number of members as quickly and as safely as possible.
 This approach helps stabilize the electric system before individual locations can be brought back online.

 At this time, we are not able to provide an estimated restoration time for individual locations.
-This event involves widespread outages across our entire service area, with thousands of members affected across five counties, extensive ice damage, and nearly 1,300 separate outage locations (and counting) that must be repaired.
+This event involves widespread outages across our entire service area, with thousands of members affected across five counties, extensive ice damage, and over 120 separate outage locations (and counting) that must be repaired.

 Restoration depends on many factors, including the amount of tree damage, access to equipment, weather conditions, and the order in which repairs must be made.
 Crews are working throughout the CEMC service territory to restore power as quickly and as safely as possible, and progress will continue as conditions allow.